jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3e.md

 We are now involved in a new war which may be as expensive as our former wars.

 The new debt which will probably be contracted before the end of the next campaign might be nearly equal to all the old debt paid off.
-It would be vain to expect that the public debt should ever be completely discharged by any savings from the present ordinary revenue.
+- It would be vain to expect that the public debt should ever be completely discharged by any savings from the present ordinary revenue.

 During an 11-year peace, little more than £10 million of debt was paid.
-        During a seven-year war, more than £100 million was contracted.
+- During a seven-year war, more than £100 million was contracted.

-48 One author represented the public funds of indebted European nations as the accumulation of a great capital superadded to the capitals of other countries.
+{{< s v="48" >}} One author represented the public funds of indebted European nations as the accumulation of a great capital superadded to the capitals of other countries.

-According to him, this debt=
+According to him, this debt:
 - extends its trade,
 - multiplies its manufactures,
 - improves its lands much beyond what the country's capital could do alone.

 He does not consider that the capital which the first public creditors advanced to government was a portion of the national produce turned away from serving as a capital to serve as a revenue.
-    As a debt, this capital is turned from maintaining productive labourers to maintain unproductive ones.
+- As a debt, this capital is turned from maintaining productive labourers to maintain unproductive ones.
-    This capital is spent and wasted within a year, without any future reproduction.
+- This capital is spent and wasted within a year, without any future reproduction.

 In return for the capital they advanced, the creditors obtained an annuity in the public funds of more than equal value.

 This annuity replaced their capital.

-They were enabled to=
+They were enabled to:
 - carry on their trade and business to a greater extent than before,
 - borrow new capital from other people on the credit of this annuity, or
 - sell the credit of this annuity to get a new capital from other people equal or superior to the capital they advanced to government.